-The Ted Rogers Centre for Heart Research invites any Canadian living with heart failure or heart disease, as well as heart transplant recipients, to join our virtual expressive writing workshops in 2021.
+The Ted Rogers Centre for Heart Research invites any Canadian living with heart failure or heart disease, as well as heart transplant recipients, to join our virtual expressive writing workshops.

 Being diagnosed with heart failure or disease can make you feel as if your world has turned upside down.
 Powerful emotions come with the diagnosis: fear, anger, sadness, loss—often difficult to express.
-Expressive writing has been shown to have emotional and physiological benefits to those dealing with life-threatening or chronic conditions, hardship or trauma.
-It can, quite simply, help you feel better.
+Writing has been shown to have emotional and physiological benefits to those dealing with life-threatening or chronic conditions, hardship, or trauma.

-Our upcoming six-part virtual Expressive Writing series is facilitated by Sharon Bray, author, educator and heart failure patient.
-Each 90-minute session will be conducted in an atmosphere of safety and support with the same participants each week.
-Throughout the six sessions, Sharon will guide the group with specific writing prompts, with time allocated for writing and reflection, as well as sharing of your writing.
+Each 90-minute session of this six-part series facilitated by Sharon Bray will be conducted in an atmosphere of safety and support with the same participants each week.
+Sharon will guide the group with specific writing prompts, with time allocated for writing and reflection, as well as sharing of your writing.